 The easiest way to try things out is to run the web server locally against your Desktop version of Excel.
 We're going to use FastAPI as our web framework.
-While you can use any web framework you like, no quickstart command exists for these yet, so you'd have to set up the boilerplate yourself.
+While you can use any web framework you like, no quickstart command exists for these yet.
+However, for Flask, you can find the respective project on GitHub: https://github.com/xlwings/xlwings-server-helloworld-flask